In 2013, I published an ebook titled “How to Start a Blog in Nigeria.”

 - Sell Advertising Space on Your Blog Directly to Advertisers.

-Well, this might come shocking to you, but from experience, I tell you this…those are tactics and not the actual fundamental principles that lead to earning money from your blog.
+Surprisingly, from experience, those are tactics and not the fundamental principles leading to earning money from your blog.

-If you really care to know how you can make significant money from your blog, then focus on attracting the right attention to your blog – the right attention in large quantity.
+Suppose you care to know how bloggers make money from blogs, then focus on attracting the proper attention to your blog – adequate attention in large quantity.

-Attention is what leads to earning in online marketing, if people are not paying attention to your offer or blog, no amount of monetization methods out there will result in anything worthwhile.
+Attention is what leads to earning in online marketing.
+People need to pay attention to your offer or blog content so that monetization methods out there will result in something worthwhile.

-If you have been following my advice in this guide especially on blog marketing, getting the attention your blog needs to make BIG impact in the world should be right there standing boldly in your front.
+If you have followed my advice in this guide, especially on blog marketing, getting your blog’s attention to make a BIG impact in the world should be standing boldly in front.

-If you master the art of blog marketing effectively, you already have the attention you need to make things happen and to earn significant income from your blogging activities.
+Suppose you master the art of blog marketing effectively; you already have the attention you need to make things happen and earn significant income from your blog business.

-I hope this short guide on How to Start a Blog In Nigeria will go a long way in helping you start a blog worth reading….one thing before I drop my pen, let me know if you need help starting your own blog.
+I hope this short guide on How to Start a Blog In Nigeria will go a long way in helping you start a blog worth reading….one thing before I drop my pen, let me know if you need help with your blog.

 I’m here to help.